-The Charter School received a grade of "A" under the A+ accountability plan for Florida schools for the 2021-2022 school year, with an average class size of 21.2 students.
+The Charter School received a grade of "A" under the A+ accountability plan for Florida schools for the 2022-2023 school year.
 The Charter School was also awarded the designation of "High Performing Charter School" by the Florida Department of Education in July 2011, allowing the Charter School to only pay a 2% administrative fee on the first 250 students instead of a 5% administrative fee on the first 250 students.
-The Charter School maintained the standards during the 2021-2022 fiscal year to continue the "High Performing Charter School" designation.
+The Charter School maintained the standards during the 2022-2023 fiscal year to continue the "High Performing Charter School" designation.